 About DSSAT

-The Decision Support System for Agrotechnology Transfer (DSSAT) is a software application program that comprises crop simulation models for over 42 crops (as of Version 4.8.2) as well as tools to facilitate effective use of the models.
+The Decision Support System for Agrotechnology Transfer (DSSAT) is a windows-based software application program that comprises crop simulation models for over 45 crops (as of Version 4.8.5) as well as tools to facilitate effective use of the models.
 The tools include database management programs for soil, weather, crop management and experimental data, utilities, and application programs.
 The crop simulation models simulate growth, development and yield as a function of the soil-plant-atmosphere dynamics.

 DSSAT and its crop simulation models have been used for a wide range of applications at different spatial and temporal scales.
-This includes on-farm and precision management, regional assessments of the impact of climate variability and climate change, gene-based modeling and breeding selection, water use, greenhouse gas emissions, and long-term sustainability through the soil organic carbon and nitrogen balances.
-DSSAT has been in used by more than 25,000 researchers, educators, consultants, extension agents, growers, and policy and decision makers in over 187 countries worldwide.
+This includes on-farm and precision management, regional assessments of the impact of climate variability and climate change, gene-based modeling and breeding selection, crop water use, greenhouse gas emissions, climate smart agriculture, bioenergy, agrivoltaics, and long-term sustainability through the soil organic carbon and nitrogen balances.
+DSSAT has been used by more than 30,000 researchers, educators, consultants, extension agents, growers, and policy and decision makers in over 198 countries worldwide.

 For applications, DSSAT combines crop, soil, and weather data bases with crop models and application programs to simulate multi-year outcomes of crop management strategies.
 DSSAT integrates the effects of soil, crop phenotype, weather and management options, and allows users to ask “what if” questions by conducting virtual simulation experiments on a desktop computer in minutes which would consume a significant part of an agronomist’s career if conducted as real experiments.

 With the release of DSSAT v4.7, many changes have been incorporated — from both the structure of the crop models and the interface to the models and associated analysis and utility programs.
-DSSAT v4.8.2 was released in 2021 with further improvements and changes as well as models for new crops.
+DSSAT v4.8.0 was released in 2021 with further improvements and changes as well as models for new crops.
+The latest DSSAT v4.8.5 was released in December, 2024 with additional improvements and changes.

-The DSSAT package provides models of 42 crops with new tools that facilitate the creation and management of experimental, soil, and weather data files.
-DSSAT v4.8.2 also includes improved application programs for seasonal, spatial, sequence and crop rotation analyses that assess the economic risks and environmental impacts associated with irrigation, fertilizer and nutrient management, climate variability, climate change, soil carbon sequestration, and precision management.
+The DSSAT package provides models of 45 crops with new tools that facilitate the creation and management of experimental, soil, and weather data files.
+DSSAT v4.8.5 also includes improved application programs for seasonal, spatial, climate change, in-season yield forecasting, and sequence and crop rotation analyses that assess the economic risks and environmental impacts associated with irrigation, fertilizer and nutrient management, climate variability, climate change, soil carbon sequestration, and precision management.

 “DSSAT 2021 Update”